Handling PBM 404 and 503 errors in adjudication scripts

 import logging

-from typing import AsyncGenerator, Dict, Any, Optional
+from typing import AsyncGenerator, Any

 logging.basicConfig(level=logging.INFO, format="%(asctime)s | %(levelname)s | %(message)s")